Kildonan Co-ed Softball LeagueKILDONAN CO-ED FALL SLO-PITCH LEAGUE 2010

 · Player eligibility

-- To be eligible for playoffs, players must play at least 4 regular season games for any team that a player wants to play for in playoffs (all players should be prepared to show umpire ID upon request in playoffs).
-This prevents teams from “stacking” their teams in the playoffs.
+- To be eligible for playoffs, players must play at least 25% of their teams regular season games for any team that a player wants to play for in playoffs – so 2 games for half season and 4 games for full season (all players should be prepared to show umpire ID upon request in playoffs).
+This tries to prevent teams from “stacking” their teams in the playoffs.

 · Courtesy Line – male defensive players (except pitcher) must stay outside baselines between 1st and 2nd base and 2nd and 3rd base on female batters until ball leaves the pitchers hand.
 Failure to do so results in a dead ball, batter is awarded 1st base and all other base runners awarded 1 base.